rohit9889/isbndbjs/README.md

 ### Usage

-First of all you will have to initialize the SDK using the API Key which can be obtained from [Account Page][1].
+First of all you will have to initialize the SDK using the API Key, which can be obtained after you [create an account][1] and then go to [access keys manager][2].

     var ISBNDB = require('isbndb')
     ISBNDB.initialize("YOUR_API_KEY_HERE")